 Male Reproductive System

-In males the system is located in the pelvis region, it consists of pair of the testis, accessory ducts (a pair of the epididymis, vasa differentia (singular: vas deferens), urethra), accessory glands, and external genitalia (penis).
+In males the system is located in the pelvis region, it consists of pair of testes, accessory ducts (a pair of the epididymis, vasa differentia (singular: vas deferens), urethra), accessory glands, and external genitalia (penis).

-- Sertoli cells provide nutrition to these germ cells.
+- Sertoli cells provide nourishment and shape to the developing spermatozoa.